Jessica Walsh: 40 Days of Dating

 In support of the blog, which earned more than 5 million unique visitors in less than a year, they appeared in segments on talk shows Today and The View.
 In September 2013, Warner Brothers purchased the film rights, with a screenplay to be written by Lorene Scafaria, and Michael Sucsy attached to direct.
-Walsh and Goodman will serve as consulting writers on the script and also wrote a book for Abrams, 40 Days of Dating: An Experiment, out in early 2015.
-However, after many years of script revisions, Warner Bros. let the movie rights go.
-There are some new interests from different production companies and celebrities that are interested in starring in or producing a new project based on the book.
-This would be a long process due to having to start from scratch with new writers and producing a new script, so the movie may never be made.
+Walsh and Goodman were to serve as consulting writers on the script, but the rights subsequently lapsed.
+The two also wrote a book for Abrams, 40 Days of Dating: An Experiment in 2015.

 12 Kinds of Kindness

 In 2016, Walsh and Goodman began a second project together, which they described as a "12-step experiment designed to open [their] hearts, eyes, and minds".
 They set up twelve tasks in which they displayed kindness to people and recorded the results.
 The experiment was live from January 13 to March 15, 2016.

-Lets Talk About Mental Health
+Let's Talk About Mental Health

 Walsh has a project called Let's Talk About Mental Health that is on her 12 Kinds of Kindness website.
 This project tackles the stigma of sharing struggles with mental health.
 It contains posts of different people's honest accounts of dealing with mental illness.
-This project was inspired by Walsh's 12 Kinds of Kindness’ Step four; learning to forgive yourself for something in your past.
+This project was inspired by Walsh's 12 Kinds of Kindness’ Step four: learning to forgive yourself for something in your past.
 In step four, Walsh writes about her past struggles with anorexia, depression and self-harm.
 Not only did she share her past struggles but so did her friends and colleagues.
 She published the stories on the website and invited everyone to add their stories through the website.